 Where no further information is required for exempt activities, Web Room Bookings will book the venue.

-If an event safety checklist is required, and/or other University teams (such as Buildings and Property, Security and Campus Services) require information from the event organiser, the following will occur:
+If an event safety checklist is required, and/or other University teams (such as Property, Facilities & Development which includes Security and Campus Services) require information from the event organiser, the following will occur:

 - The venue will be booked as tentative